Thesis Advising for Faculty

 While these Projects provide invaluable preparation for graduate or professional work, students report that the primary rewards are intrinsic: the opportunity to follow one’s curiosity, to take ownership of a work and see it through to a successful conclusion, the intellectual and creative pleasure of independent learning, and the invaluable mentorship by one’s advisor.

-An Honors Capstone Project is expected to go well beyond typical coursework.
+An Honors Thesis Project is expected to go well beyond typical coursework.
 It must meet four standards:

 - it typically must be in the student’s major;